University of East London

 • capacity to undertake full time work and study over the course duration;

-• relevant clinical or research employment experience, settings, and range;
+• relevant paid clinical or research employment experience, settings, and range;

-• motivation to work in the UK NHS and realism regarding the challenges of training;
+• commitment to work in the UK NHS and realism regarding the challenges of training;

 • respectful communication with the programme and admissions team.

-Applicants must be acceptable to the NHS as a trainee clinical psychologist in a full-time capacity, including working to the current regulations of the relevant employing trust (CIFT).
-All offers of a place are therefore dependent on satisfactory checks as follows:
+Trainee clinical psychologists are employees of the host NHS trust, during placement and teaching.
+Therefore to secure a place on the programme, applicants must be acceptable to the NHS for employment as a trainee clinical psychologist in a full-time capacity, including working to the current regulations of the relevant employing trust.

 • Disclosure & Barring Service enhanced checks;